TStephens89/reading-notes/Class-01.md

 - <span style="color:blue">DOCTYPES</span> are very important while writing a page because it tells the browser which version of HTML we are using.
 - Comments in HTML are done between ` <!-- --> ` we want to get in the habit of writing comments so when we go back to our page we can easily see our thought process when writing or if you are collaborating with others.
-- ID attributes will uniquely identify and element
+- ID attributes will uniquely identify an element
 - Class attributes will identify several elements
 - block elements will start a new line within your web page examples of block elements are `<h1>, <p>, <ul>, <li> `
 - ` <div> and <span> ` are both used to group elements together.